druxorey/pybash-scripts/README.md

     python3 script-name.py

+**WARNING:** Some programs may not work correctly on Windows as they execute Unix commands.
+They may need to be modified for correct execution.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See the LICENSE file for more details.